-Adopted in 2006, REACH is a European Regulation that aims at improving the protection of human health and the environment from potential risks from chemical substances; whilst ensuring the EU chemicals industry's global competitiveness is maintained.
+Adopted in 2006, REACH stands for Registration, Evaluation, Authorisation and Restriction of Chemicals Regulation.
+It is a European regulation that aims at improving the protection of human health and the environment from potential risks from chemical substances; whilst ensuring the EU chemicals industry's global competitiveness is maintained.
 As opposed to previous legislation, REACH places the burden of proof on industry.
 To comply with the Regulation, companies must correctly identify and manage risks.
 In turn, chemical producers have to demonstrate to the European Chemicals Agency (ECHA) how the substance can be safely used and communicate the risk management measures to their users.

-In order to deliver on such ambitious objectives, the Regulation has put in place a number of processes that have kept the chemical industry and its value chains quite busy in recent years.
+To deliver on such ambitious objectives, the Regulation has put in place a number of processes that have required a lot of efforts from the chemical industry and its value chains in recent years.